Leslie Ashworth, Founder

 In addition to her classical studies in violin, viola and piano, Leslie enjoys studying and playing jazz piano.
 She has also studied Celtic fiddling, in Cape Breton Island, Nova Scotia.
 As well, she loves playing chamber music with her colleagues and mentors.
 Composing is another of Leslie’s favourite ways of expressing herself, creating over 30 original pieces.

 Producing two CDs with a portion of the proceeds going to Free The Children, Leslie is actively involved with numerous fundraisers, many of which support local musical initiatives with a special connection to children.

-Leslie is the Founder and Director of the Suite Melody Care program (www.suitemelodycare.com) which encourages talented, young musicians across the country to give back to their community by performing in their local hospitals, long-term care, and retirement homes.
-A Suite Melody Care CD/DVD endorsed by the Ontario Government's Summer Company Program grant has just been released and is available online.
+Leslie is the Founder and Director of the Suite Melody Care program (www.suitemelodycare.com) which involves talented, young musicians giving back to their community by sharing themed, interactive performances in local hospitals, long-term care, and retirement homes in Ontario, Canada as well as Iowa, U.S. Leslie's third CD/DVD, The Suite Melody Care CD/DVD endorsed by the Ontario Government's Summer Company Program grant is available online.
 Leslie was honoured with the Lieutenant Governor’s Community Service Youth Award for her dedication to giving back to the community and inspiring youth through Suite Melody Care performances.